Sebastian-0912/AICUP2024/README.md

 ## Acknowledgements

-This project is based on the original work of[BASnet](https://github.com/xuebinqin/BASNet) by Xuebin Qin et al. We would like to thank the authors for their pioneering work and making their code available.
+This project is based on the original work of [BASnet](https://github.com/xuebinqin/BASNet) by Xuebin Qin et al. We would like to thank the authors for their pioneering work and making their code available.

 ## Citation